liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 # Adapting to Liferay 7's API with the Code Upgrade Tool [](id=adapting-to-liferay-7s-api-with-the-code-upgrade-tool)

-The first step to upgrade an existing development to Liferay 7 is to adapt its code to Liferay's API changes.
-Since Liferay 7 is a major version, it contains some significant modifications to some APIs.
+The first step to upgrade an existing project to Liferay 7 is to adapt its code to Liferay's API changes.
+Since Liferay 7 is a major version, it contains significant modifications to its APIs.
 Also, as part of the modularization process many packages have been renamed to adopt a new standard.
 We have carefully documented the API changes to explain what changed, how to adapt to the change, and why the change was made).